 Angiomas are benign tumors that result from an overgrowth of capillaries.
 Cherry angiomas are the most common type of angioma.

 It is rare for children to develop these noncancerous lesions.
-Cherry angiomas most commonly appear in adults older than 30 years.
+Cherry angiomas most commonly appear in middle-aged adults.

 Cherry angiomas are also known as senile angiomas or Campbell de Morgan spots.

 These benign tumors are related to aging and tend to increase in number as a person becomes older.
-They occur in up to 50 percent of adults, according to one study published in American Family Physician.
+They occur in 75 percent of adults over the age of 75.

 The appearance of a cherry angioma should not usually cause concern, as they are almost always harmless.